M4nifest0/info_insta_hack4lx/README.md

 ##### What information do we get
 ----------------------
+- 📍 Username
+- 📍 Sessionsid
+- 📍 FullName
+- 📍 Verified
+- 📍 IsPrivate
-- 📍 phone number
+- 📍 Follower
-- 📍 number below
+- 📍 Number of Posts
-- 📍 Number of followers
+- 📍 Number of Tag In Posts
+- 📍 Extrnal URL
+- 📍 IGTV Posts
+- 📍 Biography
-- 📌 EMAIL
+- 📍 Email
+- 📍 Phone Number
 - 📌 AND...

 ### Getting chat source